Riemannian Inexact Gradient Descent for Quadratic Discrimination: Numerical Results on Imaging

 Figure \ref{fig:rigd_plots} shows the convergence of the RiGD algorithm for four cases: fixed step size and linesearch with either uniformly perturbed ($\hat K$) or sample covariance matrices ($\tilde{K'}$).
 The teal curve in Figure \ref{fig:rigd_plots} assumes knowledge of the true covariance ($K$) although in practice, this is rarely the case and only sample estimates of covariance are available.
 When $s = 0$ in Eq. \eqref{Jdiv} and $K_1 \neq K_2$, it has been shown that the Fukunaga-Koontz transform is optimal and is obtained via an eigen-decomposition of $K_2^{-1}K_1$ (see \cite{fukunagakoontz} for details).
 In the more general setting when $s \neq 0$ and $K_1 \neq K_2$, an analytical optimal solution is not available.
 Figure \ref{fig:rigd_plots} (a) compares the convergence of each method in the objective function sense Eq. \eqref{Jdiv} to the Fukunaga-Koontz optimum $J(T^*)$.
-The line search variant converges faster to the optimum compared to fixed step-size and achieves a higher objective function value under uniform perturbation as compared to fixed step-size.
+Under uniform perturbation, the line search variant converges faster to the optimum compared to fixed step-size and achieves a higher objective function value.
+However, under the sample covariance setting, convergence to the optimum is similar with the terminal objective value being marginally lower than the fixed step-size variant.
 When true covariance matrices are used ($K$), convergence is faster in the objective function sense.
 Figure \ref{fig:rigd_plots} (b) compares the convergence of the Frobenius norm of the gradient for each method.
 For the sample covariance setting ($\tilde K'$), the norm of the gradient diminishes at a rate of $1/K$ - our theoretical expectation.
 RiGD-LS converges faster as compared to the fixed step size variant and is advantageous from a user perspective since Lipschitz information is not required.
 Similar behavior can be observed under the uniform perturbation setting ($\hat K$).